awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 Released a set of Rules APIs that enable you to programmatically create and manage rules\.
 For more information, see [Rules actions](https://docs.aws.amazon.com/connect/latest/APIReference/rules-api.html) in the *Amazon Connect API Reference*\.

 ### Search contacts by agent's first or last name is available in AWS GovCloud<a name="search-contacts-dec-2022"></a>

-For more information, see [Search contacts by agent's first or last name](https://docs.aws.amazon.com/connect/latest/adminguide/search-contacts-agent-name.html)\.

 ## November 2022 Updates<a name="nov22-release-notes"></a>